We're looking at these photos through covered eyes.

 WHERE: New Hampshire

-At only just above 6,000 feet elevation, Mount Washington is able to lull unsuspecting hikers into its grasp.
-Unpredictable and often volatile weather here can trap hikers in hypothermic conditions quickly.
-Many of the fatalities recorded on this mountain top first began their hike while it was sunny and 75, only to reach halfway as temperatures plummeted below freezing.
-Add recorded wind speeds of up to 230 mph and over 180 recorded fatalities, and Mount Washington has more than earned its title of “most dangerous small mountain” in the world.
+At only just above 6,000 feet elevation, Mount Washington can lull unsuspecting hikers into its grasp.
+This arguably tiny mountain is actually one of the hardest mountains to climb in the U.S. Unpredictable and often volatile weather here can trap hikers in hypothermic conditions quickly.
+For many of the fatalities recorded on this mountaintop, the unsuspecting hikers set out while it was sunny and 75, only to reach the halfway point and find temperatures plummeting below freezing.
+Add recorded wind speeds of up to 230 mph and over 180 recorded fatalities, and Mount Washington has more than earned its title of “most dangerous small mountain” in the world and the most dangerous hike in New England.